Shu-dot-tar/TakadaKenshi-Densetsu-cli/README.md

-# Chuck Norris Fact CLI
+# Chuck Norris Facts CLI

 A simple command-line tool that fetches random Chuck Norris facts from the Chuck Norris API.
 You can receive facts anywhere.